justincdavis/JustyBot/README.md

 # JustyBot
 Custom Discord Bot

-A custom discord bot for personal use in my own server
+A barebones discord music bot.
+Originally made for use in my personal server.
+Additional features will be added over time.
+Some features may be not just for music.
+Anyone is free to fork or host the code for their own servers.